-The Australian Taxation Office (ATO) matches external data with its own to combat fraud and tax crime.
+The Australian Taxation Office (ATO) matches external data with its own to combat tax fraud and tax evasion.
 If the ATO suspects that you are engaging in fraudulent activity such as not reporting all your income, they may check your financial records to see whether they match their internal data.

 On its website, the ATO provides insight into its data-matching programs, and how it exchanges data with other Australian government agencies.